mrueg/go-deconstruct/README.md

 require (
         github.com/rsc/goversion v1.2.0
-        github.com/spf13/cobra v0.0.5
+        github.com/spf13/cobra v0.0.6
         github.com/spf13/pflag v1.0.3
 )
 ```

 ## Caveats

-* Does not work on golang binaries built without module support
+* Does not work on go binaries built without module support
 * Does not work on stripped binaries
 * Does include additional dependencies, that are dependencies from other dependencies (e.g. spf13/cobra depends on spf13/pflag)
 * Does not include exclude directives (as they are not included in the go binary)